1997–98 Florida State Seminoles men's basketball team

 The 1997–98 Florida State Seminoles men's basketball team represented Florida State University as members of the Atlantic Coast Conference during the 1997–98 NCAA Division I men's basketball season.
-Led by first-year head coach Steve Robinson, the Seminoles reached the NCAA tournament as No. 12 seed in the Midwest region.
+The Seminoles head coach was Steve Robinson.

+Florida State reached the NCAA tournament as the No. 12 seed in the Midwest region.
 After knocking off No. 5 seed TCU in the opening round, Florida State was beaten by No. 13 seed Valparaiso, 83–77 in overtime.
 The team finished with an overall record of 18–14 (6–10 ACC).